-- \ Where you will live and who you will live with; - \ Where you will go to school; - \ Where and when you will meet your parents, brothers and sisters (if it is safe to do so).
-This is called 'access'; - ★ How your Social Worker will help you and; - \ Other important parts of your life e.g. your health care. - ★ Your Social Worker will talk with you about plans for your care every time they visit; - \ You can arrange to talk to your Social Worker about your life in care and the things in your Care Plan ANYTIME YOU LIKE; - \ Your Care Plan is also talked about at special meeting.
+- \ Where you will live and who you will live with; - ✗ Where you will go to school; - ★ Where and when you will meet your parents, brothers and sisters (if it is safe to do so).
+This is called 'access'; - ✗ How your Social Worker will help you and; - \ Other important parts of your life e.g. your health care; - How to become independent when you leave care e.g. learning to cook and pay bills.
+You will have a 'Preparation for Leaving Care' plan when you turn 16.
+This will include a plan for what you will do when you turn 18. - ✤ Your Social Worker will talk with you about plans for your care every time they visit; - You can arrange to talk to your Social Worker about your life in care and the things in your Care Plan ANYTIME YOU LIKE; - Your Care Plan is also talked about at special meeting.
 These are called Child in Care Review meetings.

-Child in Care Review meeting
+Child in Care Review meetings